dhrebeniuk/RosaKit/README.md

 # RosaKit

-RosaKit - LibRosa port to Swift for ability using same prepossessing logic in iOS/MacOS platforms.
+RosaKit - LibRosa port to Swift for iOS and macOS platforms.

 Library can generate Mel-spectrogram using Short-time Fourier transform (STFT) algorithm.